saifaustcse/SDLC-Methodologies/README.md

         * Each stage are clearly defined
         * Process and results are well documented.
+        * Simple and easy to understand and use.
         * Easy to manage due to the rigidity of the model.

     Cons: